AliKarami/interview-tasks/voucher-platform/README.md

 You should:
-1. Design the PoC of the referral service and document your architecture briefly.
+1. Design the PoC of the voucher platform service and document your architecture briefly.
 2. Implement the service using Golang.
 3. Create a new public Github repository and push your solution to it.